 As I stated before, coconut is a wonderful flavor to use in baking.
 My favorite coconut dessert is macaroons.
 Dip the bottoms in chocolate and you have a perfect bite-sized treat!
-You can also add shredded coconut to these almond butter cookies.
-It’s the perfect blend of flavors and textures.
-For a quick and easy dessert bar, you have to try these pecan coconut blondies.
-If you like no-bake recipes, my mom’s coconut apricot balls are popular around the holidays.
+You can also add shredded coconut to these almond butter cookies or a coconut cream pie.

 - 1 ½ cups (187 g) all purpose flour

 - 1 ½ teaspoons baking powder

 - ½ cup (113 g or 1 stick) unsalted butter, room temperature

 - 1 cup (240 ml) full fat canned coconut milk, well shaken